demetere/Retail-Data-Analytics-Project/README.md

 ------------

     ├── data
     │   ├── shortData                   <- That is shorten version of original data for testing │   ├── raw                         <- The original, immutable data dump.
     ├── database
     │   ├── config.py                   <- This file is used to create database parameters for PostgreSql │   ├── database.ini                <- PostgreSql Configuration File
     │   ├── database.py                 <- Initializator for Database
+    ├── models
+    │   ├── classification_model.py     <- model implementation for classification task
+    │   ├── predict_model.py            <- prediction model
+    │   ├── regression_model.py         <- model implementation for regression task
+    │   ├── train_model.py              <- train model
     ├── main.py                         <- main python file to run the project ├── README.md                       <- The top-level README for developers using this project.
 --------